January 16, 2024

 November 17, 2021

-The University Libraries supports the University’s statement of action on its Journey Toward Anti-Racism and Racial Equity.
-We commit to taking active steps towards inclusive excellence by deeply integrating diversity, equity, inclusion and access in all our everyday work.
+The University Libraries supports the University of Nebraska–Lincoln’s (UNL) core values, beliefs, and commitment to diversity and inclusion.
+We are committed to antiracism and seeking a path to racial equity.
+We are taking active steps towards inclusive excellence by deeply integrating diversity, equity, inclusion, and access in all our everyday work.
 We weave this commitment through the overarching goals set forth in the Libraries Strategic Plan for 2020-2022.

 Call to Action & Commitment